location of Roanoke Colony on White-De Bry Map of Virginia,

 Within the current boundaries of the state, Virginia Laydon was the first English child known to have been born in Virginia.
 She was the daughter of John Laydon and Anne Burras.
 Anne Burras was the maidservant to Mistress Forrest, and together they were the first two women to arrive at Jamestown.
-Anne Burras married John Layden in December, 1608, shortly after her arrival.1
+Anne Burras married John Layden in December, 1608, shortly after her arrival.2

 In contrast to the mix of colonists sent to Roanoke Island, no women had been included in the first expedition sent by the Virginia (London) Company to establish Jamestown in 1607.
 Men were perceived as the most capable colonists because they could explore, seeking mines or new pathways to China.
 In contrast to efforts to settle the Outer Banks in the 1580's, only a few other women arrived before 1619.